 In the area of executive compensation, Chris has extensive experience in the representation of both employers and executives in the negotiation of employment agreements, severance arrangements, nonqualified deferred compensation arrangements, and equity compensation arrangements, including structuring arrangements in compliance with Sections 409A, 457A, and 280G of the Internal Revenue Code.
 In addition, Chris has provided guidance to clients on a wide variety of other compliance matters in the areas of employee benefits and executive compensation, including, without limitation, the implementation of tax-qualified employee benefit plans, the correction of plan failure, and the navigation through DOL and IRS audit investigations.
 Furthermore, Chris has experience in matters involving unions, multiemployer plans and withdrawal liability related issues.

 When Chris is not advocating for his clients or speaking about employee benefits matters, he is often involved with the Dallas Asian American Bar Association, where he served as Treasurer for several years, President-Elect in 2016, President in 2017, and on the Board of Directors from 2011 – 2018.
 Chris was named a “Best Lawyer Under 40” by the Asian Pacific Interest Section (APIS) of the Texas State Bar in 2016, and has been selected for inclusion in Super Lawyers Rising Stars, Thomson Reuters, 2016-2021.
 He was also selected for the prestigious Leadership Council on Legal Diversity (LCLD) Fellow Program in 2017 and the Dallas Regional Chamber’s (DRC’s) 46th Leadership Dallas class for 2021.
-Chris was recently selected for inclusion in the Lawdragon 500 Leading U.S. Corporate Employment Lawyers listing, Lawdragon Inc., 2021.
+Chris was recognized by The Legal 500 U.S., Legalese, 2022.
+Chris also was selected for inclusion in the Lawdragon 500 Leading U.S. Corporate Employment Lawyers listing, Lawdragon Inc., 2021-2022.

 - Advising clients regarding the design, implementation, operation, and compliance obligations for all types of tax qualified plans.